 - Enjoy the great outdoors, activities, and experiences Sun Valley has to offer while embracing safety.

-- All employees will receive training on COVID-19 safety and sanitation protocols with more comprehensive training for our teams with frequent guest contact including Housekeeping, Food & Beverage, Retail, Ticketing, Lift Operations, Mountain Patrol, and Security.
+- All employees received training on COVID-19 safety and sanitation protocols with more comprehensive training for our teams with frequent guest contact including Housekeeping, Food & Beverage, Retail, Ticketing, Lift Operations, Mountain Patrol, and Security.

-- Appropriate PPE will be worn by all employees based on their role and responsibilities and in adherence to state or local regulations and guidance.
-Training on how to properly use and dispose of all PPE will be mandatory.
-Every employee entering the resort will be provided a mask and required to wear that mask while on the property in settings where physical distancing measures cannot be or may be difficult to maintain.
-Gloves will be provided to employees whose responsibilities require them as determined by medical experts and changed frequently based on guidelines from CDC and local health organizations.
+- Appropriate PPE is worn by all employees based on their role and responsibilities and in adherence to state or local regulations and guidance.
+Training on how to properly use and dispose of all PPE is mandatory.
+Every employee entering the resort is provided a mask and required to wear that mask while on the property in settings where physical distancing measures cannot be or may be difficult to maintain.
+Gloves are provided to employees whose responsibilities require them as determined by medical experts and changed frequently based on guidelines from CDC and local health organizations.

 - All employees have a daily health screening where their temperature is taken and recorded as well as answer questions relating to COVID-19.
 If staff is experiencing any symptoms or have family experiencing symptoms, staff are required to stay at home.